Early Career Life Scientists' Symposium

 The opportunity to organise an event to develop your networks, work with other scientists, raise your profile in the scientific community, and manage a budget.

-Each of the three sponsoring societies contributes £1000 providing a total of £3000 to support the symposium.
+Each of the three sponsoring societies contributes up to £1000 providing a total of up to £3000 to support the symposium.

 When can I apply?